THHamiltonSmith/webdevhub/README.md

 - .MD formatter/preview

-These are only some of the features planned to be added.
+If you like, you can fork the repo and create a pull request to contribute one of these features to the site.
+These are only some of the features planned to be added, and more will be listed here in the future.
 Check out the Projects page to see a more in-depth board of potential features to be added, or create a pull request and suggest your own feature.

 ---
 ### Frameworks Used